ClimateImpactLab/DataFS/docs/api/cli/cli.tagging.rst

 Tagging on archive creation
 ---------------------------

 When creating archives, you can specify tags using the ``--tag`` argument.
+Tags must be strings and will be coerced to lowercase as a standard.
 You can specify as many as you would like:

 .. include:: ../../../examples/snippets/cli_tagging.py
     :start-after: ..
 EXAMPLE-BLOCK-1-START